A Case Study in K&C Testing

-This is a case study of how kinematics and compliance testing can be applied to a race car.
+This K&C testing case study shows how kinematics and compliance testing can be applied to a race car.
 Since we’re careful to keep client information confidential, this study uses former in-house engineer Mike’s Honda CRX Si, which he raced in NASA’s Honda Challenge H2 class.

 Goals and Objectives